-The municipal bus service - The municipality is currently operating six buses.
+The municipal bus service - The municipality is currently operating six buses in the former East London Transitional Council area.
 The municipality used to operate 33 buses in 2009 but had to take them out of service due to constant breakdowns that made the service not to be reliable as they were over 20 years old.
-The municipality is busy with a section 78 study that will guide the municipality whether it is visible for BCMM to operate a Bus Service and whether the fleet of Buses needs to be extended to other areas that had the service reduced.
+The municipality has not been able to replace the entire fleet due to budget constraints.

-The taxi industry - It is a well-known that the taxis are one of the key stakeholders in the public transport and the municipality is currently having meetings with them on operational issues and would further engage them on future IRPTN route/s.
+The taxi industry - It is a well-known that the taxis are one of the key stakeholders in the public transport and the municipality is currently having meetings with them on operational issues and would further engage them on future BRT route/s.